theoapp/theo-docs/docs/theo-cli/signed_keys.rst

 ---------

 To enable signing, you must set 2 variables: `THEO_PRIVATE_KEY` and `THEO_PRIVATE_KEY_PASSPHRASE`.

 You can do it in 2 ways:

-* Adding them to the environment in with theo will be executed.
+* Adding them as environment variables while executing `theo`.
 * Adding them to the config file (the first file found will be used):

 ::